 If, however, you fail to take steps to remedy the state's violations of the NVRA within 90 days, we are prepared to initiate litigation.
-In that regard, please be advised that this letter serves as notice of violations of the NVRA.21 We also reserve the right to intervene in the ongoing federal litigation referenced above prior to the expiration of the 90-day notice period.22 or where the state makes clear its refusal to comply with the NVRA).
+In that regard, please be advised that this letter serves as notice of violations of the NVRA.
+We also reserve the right to intervene in the ongoing federal litigation referenced above prior to the expiration of the 90-day notice period.